sag333ar/HiveFlutterKit/lib/ux/dhive/dhive_docs/README.md

 This document provides an overview and usage examples for the Dhive UI widgets available in the `hive_flutter_kit`.
 These widgets help you quickly build user interfaces for interacting with the Hive blockchain.

+### Components

 ## AccountPostsScreen

 The `AccountPostsScreen` widget displays a scrollable list of blog posts for a specified Hive account.
 It handles fetching posts, displaying them, and supports infinite scrolling to load more posts as the user scrolls.
 It also provides various callbacks for user interactions with the posts.

 ### Parameters:

 - `key` (Key?): Optional.
 An optional key for the widget.
 - `dhive` (HiveFlutterKitPlatform): **Required**.
 The instance of `HiveFlutterKitPlatform` used to interact with the Hive blockchain.
 - `account` (String): **Required**.
 The username of the Hive account whose posts are to be fetched and displayed.
 - `onTap` (Function?): Optional.
 Callback triggered when a post item is tapped.
 It typically receives the `Discussion` object of the tapped post.
 - `onAuthorTap` (Function?): Optional.
 Callback triggered when the author's avatar or name is tapped.
 It might receive the author's username as a parameter.
 - `onCategoryTap` (Function?): Optional.
 Callback triggered when the post's category is tapped.
 It might receive the category string as a parameter.
 - `onUpvoteTap` (Function?): Optional.
 Callback triggered when the upvote icon is tapped.
-It might receive the `Discussion` object or its identifier.
--   `onDownVoteTap` (Function?): Optional.
-Callback triggered when the downvote icon is tapped.
 It might receive the `Discussion` object or its identifier.
 - `onCommentTap` (Function?): Optional.
 Callback triggered when the comment icon is tapped.
 It might receive the `Discussion` object or its identifier.
 - `onReblogTap` (Function?): Optional.
 Callback triggered when the reblog icon is tapped.
 It might receive the `Discussion` object or its identifier.

 ### Usage Example: